watercubz/Cloud-gallery/README.md

 ## 🐳 Setup Guide for Running **MTAAI-core** with Docker

-Follow these steps to set up and run Cloud Gallery using Docker.
+Follow these steps to set up and run MTAAI-core using Docker.

 ## Prerequisites